shadeops/houdini-pbrt-v3/README.md

 Installation
 ------------
 For now clone the repo in anywhere within the HOUDINI_PATH.
+More details in the wiki.

 Usage
 -----